-Our future significant contractual obligations as of December 31, 2019 were reported in our Annual Report on Form 10-K, filed with the SEC and the Canadian Securities Commissions on March 9, 2020.
+Our future significant contractual obligations as of December 31, 2020 were reported in our Annual Report on Form 10-K, filed with the SEC and the Canadian Securities Commissions on March 1, 2021.

-As of September 30, 2020, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K other than the following:
+As of September 30, 2021, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K.